Editing and proofreading fiction vs. non-fiction: is there a difference?

 While editors do have a sound foundation in grammar and can proof your work to make it error-free, it takes a subject expert to edit non-fiction documents that require specialized knowledge.
-Non-fiction editing also requires coherence in the organization of information, as opposed to the simple chapters in fictional books.
+Non-fiction editing, just like fiction editing requires coherence in the organization of information, but the focus is totally different.
+While the goal in a fiction manuscript is to find coherence and organization in storytelling, non-fiction editing requires coherence to strengthen your arguments and make information accessible.

 So what exactly is it that sets these apart?
-We can critically evaluate the differences based on the five factors listed below.
+We can critically evaluate the differences based on these parameters.

 1) Client Relationships